openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Other error codes MAY be used.

-Note that HTTP error codes do not work in the cross-device Self-Issued OP flows.
+Note that HTTP error codes do not work in the cross-device Self-Issued OP protocol flows.

-The following is a non-normative example of an error response in the same-device Self-Issued OP flow:
+The following is a non-normative example of an error response in the same-device Self-Issued OP protocol flow:

 ```
 HTTP/1.1 302 Found